Help Stop Ebola Now

 The Ebola outbreak in West Africa is the deadliest in history.
 More than 15,000 cases have been reported since March, and over 5,400 people have died.
 Children are Ebola's most vulnerable victims.
 At least 3,700 children have been orphaned, many of them shunned by their communities.

-Since March, UNICEF and its partners have reached at least 5.5 million people in West Africa, distributing essential supplies to health workers and affected communities.
+We can stop Ebola.
+UNICEF is at work on the ground across West Africa—airlifting supplies, training health workers and caring for children and their families.
+UNICEF and its partners have reached at least 5.5 million people in West Africa, distributing critical information and essential supplies to health workers and affected communities.